About Food Safe

 Taha Whānau (family wellbeing) is about who makes our learners feel like they belong, who learners care about, and who they share their life with.
 Whānau is about extended relationships – it’s not just learner’s immediate relatives, it’s their friends, hoamahi (colleagues), community, and the people they care about.

 Taha Tinana (physical wellbeing) refers to a learner’s physical wellbeing.

-Taha Wairua (spiritual well being): A learner’s spiritual essence is their life force – their mauri.
+Taha Wairua (inner well-being): A learner’s inner drive is their life force – their mauri.
 This is who and what they are, where they have come from, and where they are going.

 The principles of Te Tiriti o Waitangi, as articulated by the Waitangi Tribunal, provide the framework for how we will meet our obligations under Te Tiriti at Food Safe Ltd.